Mea Allan

 Mea Allan (23 June 1909 – 29 August 1982), born Mary Eleanor Allan, was a journalist who worked for the Glasgow Herald.
 She also wrote a novel, Change of Heart (1943), set in the future.
 In 1967 she was awarded the Leverhulme Research Scholarship to write about the botanists William Hooker and Joseph Dalton Hooker.

 Early life and education

 Allan was born in Bearsden, Dumbartonshire, Scotland, the daughter of Robert Greenoak Allan and Helen (née Maitland).
 She was educated at Park School, Glasgow, and the Central School of Speech Training and Dramatic Art.

 Career

 Journalism

-Allan was a journalist, the first woman war correspondent to be permanently accredited to the British Forces and the first woman new editor in Fleet Street.
+Allan was a journalist, the first woman war correspondent to be permanently accredited to the British Forces and the first woman news editor in Fleet Street.
 She worked for the Glasgow Herald during and after World War II.
 She was living in London in 1940, where she described the wartime tension as "You felt you really were walking with death—death in front of you and death hovering in the skies."
 She reported from Germany in 1945, about death camp survivors and displaced persons temporarily sheltered at Belsen after the war, awaiting rehabilitation, family reunification, and transportation.